dwallach1/prometheus/README.md

 For this specific asset in 2019, we can see that the average drop window percentage is -8.52%, the average lot time is 21.29 days, and the average profit percentage is 14.67%.

+You can find the images for each year in the `analysis/imgs` folder.

 `BTC`
 ```